simonmichael/hledger/hledger/hledger.m4.md

 ## Smart dates

-hledger's user interfaces accept a flexible "smart date" syntax.
+hledger's user interfaces accept a "smart date" syntax for added convenience.
-Smart dates allow some english words, can be relative to today's date, and can have less-significant date parts omitted (defaulting to 1).
+Smart dates optionally can
+be relative to today's date,
+be written with english words, and have less-significant parts omitted (missing parts are inferred as 1).

-Examples:
+Some examples:

 |                                              |                                                                                       |
 |----------------------------------------------|---------------------------------------------------------------------------------------|